 1. Get the latest updates from reliable Nursing blogs or websites

-In an era when demands for newspapers are declining, people consider online contents as the best way to be informed, entertained and find tons of job opportunities.
-Gone are the days when internet contents were boring people to death because websites,nursing blogs in particular, are now becoming more interactive and engaging for its readers.
+In an era when demands for newspapers are declining, people consider online content as the best way to be informed, entertained and find tons of job opportunities.
+Gone are the days when internet contents were boring people to death because websites, nursing blogs, in particular, are now becoming more interactive and engaging for its readers.

 For instance, by getting regular updates from blogs like RNspeak.com, you will not only receive unlimited information and inspiring stories because these past few years, nursing blogs were among the first few to relay the latest local nursing opportunities like RNHEALS and Philhealth CARES to the online community.

-You’re probably unemployed now and wasting too much time playing games or giving status updates in several social networking sites so why not visit nursing blogs for a change?
+You’re probably unemployed now and wasting too much time playing games or giving status updates on several social networking sites so why not visit nursing blogs for a change?

 2. Attend Nursing job fairs and conferences

 Job fairs can either be a “general” job market catering to different professions or a Nursing job fair focusing on existing demands for Filipino nurses.
 Either way, an unemployed nurse won’t get hurt if he/she takes the chance and spend the rest of the day submitting resumes or attending short interviews in these job fairs.